‘Outside the box’: alternative ways to borrow

 You need to borrow, but—temporarily or otherwise—your financial situation isn’t ideal.
 Will you be able to get a loan?
 What will lenders think of you?
 What are your options?

 Different types of lending are available.

-Educators Financial Group Agent-Regional Director Chris Knoch states that the industry has different types of loans and mortgages for people in different financial situations.
+Educators Financial Group Mortgage Agent Level 1 – Regional Director, Lending Services Chris Knoch states that the industry has different types of loans and mortgages for people in different financial situations.
 ‘A’ loans offer the best rates and are available to clients who have a solid credit rating and the qualifying income.
 “But not everyone falls into this category”, says Chris.
 “When this is the case, we can turn to alternative lending channels.”

 There are three alternative categories of lending: ‘Alt A’, ‘B’, and ‘C’.

 Alt A lending best suits borrowers who nearly meet the ‘A’ lending benchmarks for income qualification and/or credit, but may have a slight challenge in one or both categories.

 B lending is for those who may be dealing with bruised credit (including a past bankruptcy or consumer proposal) and/or do not meet prescribed debt ratio mandates.